 What does AARP think of reverse mortgages?

-AARP has expressed support for reverse mortgage products as a tool to help older Americans withdraw their home equity in retirement.
-While the organization does not actually offer reverse mortgages, it does offer some useful information on this type of loan in the event you are seeking more information from an independent third-party.
+AARP has supported reverse mortgage products to help older Americans withdraw their home equity in retirement.
+While the organization does not offer reverse mortgages, it offers helpful information on this type of loan if you seek more information from an independent third party.

 On its website, AARP has a section devoted to reverse mortgages, which can be found here.

-If you are wondering what the term “non-recourse” means or are preparing for your reverse mortgage counseling session, AARP offers a glossary of reverse mortgage terms as well as a wealth of information and questions to ask yourself if you are considering a reverse mortgage.
+If you are wondering what the term “non-recourse” means or are preparing for your reverse mortgage counseling session, AARP offers a glossary of reverse mortgage terms and a wealth of information and questions to ask yourself if you are considering a reverse mortgage.

 AARP influences reverse mortgage policy

 In addition to its third-party role in providing information about reverse mortgages, AARP also takes a policy role through its Public Policy Institute.
-Representatives from AARP often appear during congressional hearings to work with policy makers on reverse mortgage protections and availability.
+Representatives from AARP often appear to work with policymakers on reverse mortgage protections and availability during congressional hearings.